 Most parents have been in your shoes, you’re thinking about buying your child a dirt bike considering the fact that he has turned 10.
-In this article, we will cover the most important facts that will allow your child to ride safely.
-I’m kind of jealous, because age 10 is exactly the age when dirt bikes start to be fun for kids.
+In this article, we will review the top 4 dirt bikes for 10-year olds and cover the most important facts that will allow your child to ride safely.
+I’m kind of jealous because age 10 is exactly the age when dirt bikes start to be fun for kids.

 So, what do you need to know before rushing in and buying a dirt bike?
 Well, for starters, sizing a dirt bike correctly for a 10-year old is the most important aspect, because you don’t want to get your child something too powerful and heavy, but at the same time not something too weak and improper for its age.

-My top four picks for a 10-year old are Honda CRF110F, the Yamaha TT-R110E, the Razor MX350, and the Kawasaki KLX110.
+My top four picks of dirt bikes for 10-year olds are Honda CRF110F, Yamaha TT-R110E, Razor MX350, and Kawasaki KLX110.
 However, it’s important to note that these four bikes are not suitable for racing, so if you’re looking for a racing dirt bike, read the whole article to see the other models.
 In my opinion, 10 is the age where kids have the advantage of practicing from early on while having fun at the same time.

 To continue, the Yamaha TT-R110E has a seat height of 26.4″ and a ground clearance of 7.1″.
 Such specifications are perfect for allowing your child to safely get over rocks or up steep hills.
 Aside from that, the wet weight of this bike is around 159 pounds.
 If you don’t know what wet weight is, let me explain it to you.
 Wet weight is the weight of the bike with all the fluids, gas and oil inside, while its original weight without those things is a bit less.
 Since I mentioned wet weight, it’s important to note that you should never fill your child’s gas tank completely full, because that would only add additional weight and unnecessary fuel that your child would not use it in one day.
 However, there’s something that I don’t really like about this particular Yamaha model, it only comes with a 90-day warranty, which is way less than most of the other models that come with a 6-month warranty.

-Kawasaki KLX110 is probably the most compact dirt bike for kids, 10-year olds in general.
-This is the option that I’d recommend you go with if your child doesn’t have any experience with dirt bike, because in principle, it is a stepping stone for a young rider’s first experience in the dirt.
+Kawasaki KLX110 is probably one of the most compact dirt bikes for 10-year olds in general.
+This is the option that I’d recommend you go with if your child doesn’t have any experience with a dirt bike because, in principle, it is a stepping stone for a young rider’s first experience in the dirt.
 It will allow your child to get to know the concepts of riding, and it will eventually allow your child to gain more experience over the years.
 Due to the bike’s capabilities, this particular model also doubles as a fun minimoto for adults for a quick bash around the backyard.
 Even though the bike was made with kids in mind, the 112cc air-cooled four-stroke single-cylinder engine can withstand some heavy torture even with the weight of an adult.
 In papers, the power peaks at 7bhp, but in practice it can reach more than that, depending on the weight of the user and the wet weight of the bike.
-The bike as a whole has a wet weight of 76kg which allows for a smooth power delivery.
+The bike as a whole has a wet weight of 76kg which allows for smooth power delivery.

 If you’re a dirt bike rider yourself, then you must know that at a dirt track you hardly need a motorcycle with a high top speed.
 In order to go fast, first, you need to adapt proper body language and carrying momentum, so the bike is pretty decent for kids considering the fact that first, they’ll need to adapt and learn body language when carrying momentum.
 In addition, this particular model has a quick throttle which makes it easy to keep the taps wide open while tackling the bends.
 Moreover, the KLX110 features a 14-inch front and 12-inch rear tire with 30mm telescopic front forks and a rear mono-shock.
 Meanwhile, the 4.3-inch travel at the front and the rear and the 8.5-inch ground clearance enable the bike to be an exceptional choice for off-roading with remarkable capabilities.

 Safety and comfort are the most appealing features, and to keep it simple, let’s point out the fact that this electric dirt bike has spoked 12-inch pneumatic knobby tires that do a great job at softening out rough surfaces for a smooth ride and fooling metal footpegs.
-My best friend has two twins, and he’s the kind of rider who goes out everyday to hit the trails, obviously he has all that free time because he doesn’t work.
-Anyhow, his sons birthday was one week ahead, so we had to search up for dirt bike’s for 8-year olds, and the Razor MX350 was just popping everywhere as a choice..
+My best friend has two twins, and he’s the kind of rider who goes out every day to hit the trails, obviously, he has all that free time because he doesn’t work.
+Anyhow, his son’s birthday was one week ahead, so we had to search up dirt bikes for 8-year olds, and the Razor MX350 was just popping everywhere as a choice.

 Well, the manufacturer clearly states that this bike is suitable for kids of age 13, but that’s protocol because they want to make sure they’re warning people that not all the kids are the same, some will weigh more, some will weigh less, some will grow faster, some not.
 Either way, the point is that we bought two of these babies for my friend’s sons, and they’ve been riding these since 2018, and they haven’t disappointed not one time.
 If you’re looking for a reliable electric dirt bike option that will help your child’s skill level grow, the Razor MX350 would be your ideal choice.